Location

 Accommodations

 Students are housed at the Ridgemount Hotel in London and typically share double rooms.
-The hotel is in the process of updating rooms and in 2024 all rooms should be en suite.
+The hotel has updated all of its rooms as of 2024 and thus all rooms should be en suite.
+It still offers shared toilets and showers as well (so students can opt to use those, too).

 Students are allocated a weekly meal stipend that covers approximately 14 meals per week.
 The hotel provides breakfast.